 Monday, August 7

 Anna sometimes tends to have a tough time relaxing and Jesse was still a little jet-lagged so we decided to have an easy day on Monday.
-Jesse woke up early and went to gym in the town in the morning so Anna and myself grabbed a coffee each and just kicked back in the hotel bar.
+Jesse woke up early and went to a gym in the town in the morning so Anna and myself grabbed a coffee each and just kicked back in the hotel bar.

 When Jesse returned we walked down to the noodle place across the road from where we were staying.
 We knew this place was going to be great for several reasons, the first being that it didn’t really have a sign or even a name, there were no menus, the local police eat there, and they only made one dish — Pork noodles.
 We certainly weren’t disappointed, however, there is no way to recommend the place to anyone that might be visiting Luang Prabang other than saying if you are staying in the main city, cross the small red bridge across the Nam Khan river, take the first street on the left and about 50 metres down the road it will be on the right.